NVIDIA-Merlin/NVTabular/examples/inference_triton/README.md

 ```
 1) Install Triton Python Client Library:

-You need to install tritonclient library to be able to run `movielens_inference` notebook, and send request to the triton server.
+You need the Triton Python Client library to be able to run `movielens_inference` notebook, and send request to the triton server.
+In case triton client library is missing, you can install with the following commands:

 ```
 pip install nvidia-pyindex